nwn-dotnet/Anvil/README.md

   {
     // Gets the server log.
 By default, this reports to "nwm.log" private static readonly Logger Log = LogManager.GetCurrentClassLogger();

+    private readonly EventService eventService;

+    // The EventService is a core service - defining it here flags it as a dependency to be injected at startup. public MyScriptHandler(EventService eventService)
+    {
+      this.eventService = eventService;
+    }

     // This function will be called as if the same script was called by a toolset event, or by another script.
     // Script name must be <= 16 characters similar to the toolset.